jasonkronemeyer/jasonkronemeyer.github.io/dev/cooperate.md

 The Rural Cooperative Development Grants Program supports nonprofit organizations that provide technical assistance and cooperative development services to improve economic conditions, create jobs, strengthen local ownership, and increase community prosperity in rural America.

-The CONNECT Center will leverage this opportunity to help communities across Michigan's Eastern Upper Peninsula convert infrastructure investments, workforce development efforts, and regional partnerships into enduring community wealth and cooperative enterprise.
+The EUPCONNECT Center will leverage this opportunity to help communities across Michigan's Eastern Upper Peninsula convert infrastructure investments, workforce development efforts, and regional partnerships into enduring community wealth and cooperative enterprise.